gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Getting-Started-Guide-dc.md

 ---
 ## Application Overview

+Thank you for choosing Git Integration for Jira for Data Center (GIJ)!
+This guide provides Jira Admins with crucial information for deciding the most effective configuration of Git Integration for Jira.

+Consider GIJ a "set it and forget it" app and Jira Admins who read each page of this guide can expect to *save days of configuration rework*.
+With that, let's get crackin!

 ---
 ### What to expect

-Thank you for choosing Git Integration for Jira Data Center (GIJ)!
-This guide provides Jira Admins with crucial information for deciding the most effective configuration of Git Integration for Jira for their specific needs.

 GIJ will display Commits, Branches, and Pull/Merge requests associated with a specific Jira Issue.
 The Jira Issue key must be included in the commit message, the Branch name, and the Pull/Merge request title in order for GIJ to link the item to the respective Jira Issue.
  Please see [Linking Git Commits](https://help.gitkraken.com/git-integration-for-jira-data-center/linking-git-commits-to-jira-issues-gij-self-managed/) for more details.